file-dscripter/XPedition/README.md

-# Memrise-Bot
+# XPedition
-A bot made in C++ that quickly gets points for any memrise course
+A simple point farming bot made in C++ that quickly gets points for any memrise course.